 The school's website is at www.staidans.co.uk, where a wide range of information about the school can be found.
-It is designed to be user-friendly, with clear navigation tools to enable easy access to information.
+It is designed to be userfriendly, with clear navigation tools to enable easy access to information.
 It is useful for both parents and pupils, giving details such as:

-- General information term dates, copies of letters sent home, handbooks, prospectuses, information on staffing, courses offered and school trips.
-Prospective parents can also access useful information on the admission process. - Catering information menus for the week, nutritional information and guidelines. - Careers department this provides essential careers information, particularly aimed at the key transition points of Year 9 and 11.
+- general information term dates, copies of letters sent home, handbooks, prospectuses, information on staffing, courses offered and school trips.
+Prospective parents can also access useful information on the admission process. - catering information menus for the week, nutritional information and guidelines. - health and well-being the Healthzone provides an essential reference point for information on healthy living and safety, including where to look for help and advice within school, locally and on the internet.
+This supports work done in lessons.

+• Careers department - this provides essential careers information, particularly aimed at the key transition points of Year 9 and 11, but involved in all year groups and available to answer questions from all students/parents/ carers.